nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 We want to give even more control on features/behaviors to enable or not inside Nuxeo Drive.
 And so we introduced two new parameters that will easily allow one to control the application behavior or features.

-Feature enablement will typically allow you to enable Nuxeo Drive DirectEdit while disabling synchronization.
+Feature enablement will typically allow you to enable Direct Edit while disabling synchronization.
 Or Direct Edit and Direct Transfer, and not synchronization.
 Or only synchronization.
 It is configurable both globally for all users and locally for a specific group of users.

 #### Features